lilit-avetisyan/lilit-avetisyan/content/_index.md

       title: Contact
       subtitle:
       text: |-
+        - Interested in exploring a research project together?
+        - Looking for a speaker on human-centered design or human-computer interaction?
+        - Need insights on user behavior or product design?

         Let's connect!
-          - Research Collaborations: Interested in exploring a research project together?
-          - Speaking Engagements: Looking for a speaker on human-centered design or human-computer interaction?
-          - Consulting: Need insights on user behavior or product design?
       # Contact (add or remove contact options as necessary)
       email: lilita@umich.edu, lilitavetisian@outlook.com
       # phone: 888 888 88 88